Softy107/Alesis-Soundfonts/README.md

  - Harpsichord

- - Synth(Experimental)
+ - Synth

-to be added :
+to be added(in aprox 30 years) :

  - Dwarbar & Church organs